allegro/blog/_posts/2024-06-18-the-noisy-hit-compiler.md

 A sprint later we found in logs a problem with related service -> it could be slow to respond, easy work, small tuning, let's check the results!
 It helped... a bit, but the problem remains, and actually it's growing over time, and we don't know why.

 We realized how serious it was when we checked CPU spikes at application start.
-Application reserves 5 CPU, and usually uses around 2-3 CPU, while at start, for very short period of time it could consume 20, 50 and even 75 CPU!
+Application reserves 5 CPUs, and usually uses around 2-3 CPUs, while at start, for very short period of time it could consume 20, 50 and even 75 CPU!
 When you count a dozen instances that we have, it's massive amount of CPU, actually influencing other services as we started to compete for same shared hardware resources.
 <img width=1000 src="/img/articles/2024-06-18-the-noisy-hit-compiler/cpu_spike.png"/>